-American, born in Aleppo, Syria.
-Works and lives in Boca Raton, Florida and Wayne, New Jersey
+American, born in Aleppo, Syria. lives and works in Florida.

 1985 – Bachelor Degree of Fine Arts, the School of Visual Arts, New York City.
 Continued education in marketing & advertising at Montclair State University, New Jersey

 << BACK TO ARTISTS >>

 Art is a form of expression, an exchange of cultures and ideas conveyed via an aesthetic experience.

 I believe that great art connects us to each other and to the places where we live, work and play.
 It inspires and challenges us and provokes us to examine our world around us and ask questions.
 As an artist, I have a responsibility to bring current social issues for public awareness to think critically.
 Ultimately, art builds community by bringing people together in a literal sense—gathering audiences at events, exhibitions and most recently on social media platforms allow us gain shared understanding.
 Through my art, I seek to raise awareness in a unique style that connects with people of all ages for better informed and engaged communities.